 In other words, a DNS leak is a security problem between your computer and the DNS resolvers, one that affects your online privacy because all queries are sent using an unencrypted DNS request over the network.

 In a world with net neutrality, users shouldn’t be worried about whether their browsing activity is being inspected or not.
 As a user, you should have the freedom to browse and contact different kinds of websites and online services without any concern about DNS leaks.

 That is no longer the case.
 But even if net neutrality is over, there are ways to prevent DNS surveillance activity.

 Is there any way to avoid DNS leaks?
+Or a solid DNS leak protection?
 Let’s find out.

 Use a VPN service, your own or from a third party

 One of the most popular ways to avoid a DNS leak is by using a VPN server.

 VPN (Virtual Private Network) services allow you to set up a private tunnel between your computer and the Internet.
 This way, you can connect to the VPN server, and then start browsing anonymously without revealing your origin IP.

 While the main goal of VPN servers is to hide your real IP address and encrypt your traffic, not all VPN providers can ensure this.
 Many VPNs are in fact vulnerable to DNS leaks.
 Always double check the VPN features before choosing your next provider, and ensure they will not allow any DNS leaks.